specklesystems/speckle-docs/dev/server-setup-k8s.md

 - Navigate to your domain registrar's website for your domain name and add a DNS A record.
 This will allow web browser's to resolve your domain name to the IP of the load balancer.
 The domain must match the domain name provided to Speckle in the `values.yaml` file you edited previously.
 If DigitalOcean manages your Domain Names, adding a DNS A record using [DigitalOcean's Domain page(https://cloud.digitalocean.com/networking/domains) will look something like the following:
 ![image](./img/k8s/32_domain_a_record.png)

-- It may take a moment for the domain name and A Record to be propogated to all relevant DNS servers, and then for Let's Encrypt to be able to reach your domain and generate a certificate.
+- It may take a moment for the domain name and A Record to be propagated to all relevant DNS servers, and then for Let's Encrypt to be able to reach your domain and generate a certificate.
 Please be patient while this is updated.

 ## Step 7: Create an account on your Server